mandiant/capa/doc/installation.md

 You'll find that the `capa.exe` (Windows) or `capa` (Linux/MacOS) executables in your path now invoke the capa binary from this directory.

+#### Development

+##### venv [optional]

+For development, we recommend to use [venv](https://docs.python.org/3/tutorial/venv.html).
+It allows you to create a virtual environment: a self-contained directory tree that contains a Python installation for a particular version of Python, plus a number of additional packages.
+This approach avoids conflicts between the requirements of different applications on your computer.
+It also ensures that you don't overlook to add a new requirement to `setup.up` using a library already installed on your system.

+To create an environment (in the parent directory, to avoid commiting it by accident or messing with the linters), run:
+`$ python3 -m venv ../capa-env`

+To activate `capa-env` in Linux or MacOS, run:
+`$ source ../capa-env/bin/activate`

+To activate `capa-env` in Windows, run:
+`$ ..\capa-env\Scripts\activate.bat`

+For more details about creating and using virtual environments, check out the [venv documentation](https://docs.python.org/3/tutorial/venv.html).

+##### Install development dependencies

 We use the following tools to ensure consistent code style and formatting:
   - [black](https://github.com/psf/black) code formatter, with `-l 120`
   - [isort 5](https://pypi.org/project/isort/) code formatter, with `--profile black --length-sort --line-width 120`